ChrisPritchard/OverTheWire/Krypton/krypton06.md

 Which exposes the repeated, 30-character token: `BFZQADVFVWHQEKPFOCUVZMCRBLZHOK`

 If do the same for 'y' the token is: `CGARBEWGWXIRFLQGPDVWANDSCMAIPL` and for 'z' it is: `DHBSCFXHXYJSGMRHQEWXBOETDNBJQM`

+The next test is to determine if a given character's cipher is based on the previous cipher, so I encrypted a 30 character text made up of 15 'x' followed by 15 'y' to get `BFZQADVFVWHQEKPGPDVWANDSCMAIPL`.
+As this matches the first and second half of the tokens above, there is no dependency on previous char, making the rest of this problem easy.